stevekm/reportIT/README.md

 - IGV screenshot review feedback integration
 - create full report

-API Plug-in

-- get data from IonTorrent API automatically per run, pass to program scripts

 ## Software Requirements

 This program has been developed in a Linux environment running CentOS 6.
 Some scripts issue system commands which rely on standard GNU Linux utilities.
+The current list of all binary dependencies are contained in the file `bin.txt`.
+Some download notes for obtaining these programs can be found in `bin_downloads.txt`

     - Python 2.7
     - pandoc version 1.12.3 or higher
     - R 3.3.0 or higher
     - IGV_2.3.81
+    - bcftools-1.3.1
+    - htslib-1.3.1
+    - samtools-1.3.1
     - ANNOVAR version 2015-06-17 21:43:53 -0700 (Wed, 17 Jun 2015)
     - GNU bash, version 4.1.2(1)-release (x86_64-redhat-linux-gnu)

 ### Python packages

-    - sys
-    - os
-    - errno
-    - pandas
-    - numpy
-    - fnmatch
-    - re
-    - subprocess
-    - csv
-    - collections
-    - pickle
-    - argparse
-    - zipfile
+    - numpy==1.11.0
-    - gzip
+    - pandas==0.17.1

 ### R packages